 Oxford has a wide range of ebooks for Slavonic and East European Studies and printed books, including collections in the Social Science Library and the Taylor Institution Library.
 For more detailed info about our book collections visit the books page of this guide.

-You can search SOLO, the University's resource discovery tool, using Cyrillic.
-The catalogue records are made in the Latin alphabet - and so it's useful to try searching in Latin, to be absolutely sure.
-Most of the Latin records are transliterated using the Library of Congress transliteration (see the link in the 'Key Online Resources' box below).
+You can search SOLO, the University's resource discovery tool, using Cyrillic - however it's best to start searching using keywords transcribed into the Latin alphabet, using Library of Congress transliteration (see the link in the 'Key Online Resources' box below).
 For example, the word энциклопедия will be Ėnt͡siklopedii͡a.
 SOLO will recognise the Latin letters, without the marks above them (the diacritics) - you don't have to worry about those!
-There are a very few records in the old transliteration, which would render энциклопедия as entsiklopediya.
+There are a very few records in the British Standard System, which would render энциклопедия as entsiklopediya.

 Many journals, as well as being available in print, are available online and can be searched via SOLO or eJournals A-Z. Below are a few of the top journals for Slavonic and East European Studies.
 You can find a longer list on the journals page of this guide.